-Have you always dreamed of auditions, going on tour with major artists or performing on legendary stages like Broadway?
-Are you a dancer currently not living in the United States but want to make the big move?
-You’re not alone!
+If you’re a dancer currently not living in the United States but who wants to make the big move, trust me – you’re not alone.
 And you can totally do it!
-What you’re looking for is an American Artist visa for dancers.
+What you’re most likely looking for is an American Artist visa for dancers.

-Getting an American artist visa for dancers, is not an easy affair.
+Getting an American artist visa is not an easy affair.
 And the past few years, it’s definitely not been getting easier.
-It’s totally doable, but it’s called a “process” for a reason.
+It’s totally doable and many dancers get approved every year, but it’s called a visa “process” for a reason.

-Here’s my how-to guide with everything you need in order to file for what’s called an “O1-B Artist Visa” in the United States.
+Here’s my little how-to guide to kick start your process, with everything you need in order to file for what’s called an “O1-B Artist Visa” in the United States.

-And let’s state the obvious: I’m not a lawyer, I’ve just been through the process myself, so I am explaining it in “human-language” instead of “lawyer-language”, to give you a quick overview!
+I am not a lawyer.
+I’ve just been through the procecss twice myself.
+So I am explaining it in a human-language instead of a lawyer language to give you a quick overview.
 I hope it’s helpful!

 What is an O1-B artist visa?